 We should be provided with final plans for review to determine if the intent of our recommendations has been incorporated or if additional modifications are needed.
-Verification testing of infiltration systems should be performed during construction.
+Verification testing of infiltration systems should be performed during construction by the geotechnical engineer.